 Hope For Food is a charity based in Bournemouth set up and run by volunteers.
 Hope for Food is dedicated to helping the homeless and disadvantaged.
 They do this through food and care packages, soup kitchens and surplus food distribution.

 Safe Date is a free healthy relationship programme for young people across the UK.
-Safe Date provides domestic abuse training education and offers free preventative workshops for education establishments in order to raise awareness and understanding.
+The programme provides domestic abuse training education and offers free preventative workshops for education establishments in order to raise awareness and understanding.

 SMILE is a community group and support network which aims to support lone parent families.
-SMILE increases confidence, self-esteem and resilience of parents and children in lone parent families.
+The group increases confidence, self-esteem and resilience of parents and children in lone parent families.

 They offer a variety of services including one-to-one support and group activities.
 Many community events are also run by SMILE.

 The Listening Ear is a counselling and training service based in Bournemouth which provides a range of courses including therapeutic counselling and bespoke services.

 Young Minds provides a voice for young people’s mental health and wellbeing.
 As one of the UK’s leading charities, they are committed to improve the emotional wellbeing and mental health of children and young people.